raelovejoy/root-sequence/concepts/what-is-capitalism.md

+---
+title: What Is Capitalism
+status: draft
+tags: [concepts]
+---

+> **Note on Citations**: This document uses markdown footnotes for references.
+See the bottom for sources.

 # $ whatis capitalism

 A totalizing system that doesn't just exploit and extract from the world — it shapes how we see it, and how we see ourselves.